SayHomeSell.com Logo

 7: Payment Caps:

-limits the payment amount the consumer needs to pay at time of interest rate adjustments.
+Limits the payment amount the consumer needs to pay at time of interest rate adjustments.

 Note: